Fr330hfr33

 Switch middle — sequencer

 The sequencer can run as a scale-aware generator or as an editable pattern of 1–16 steps.
-It uses the internal tempo unless it receives an external clock on Pulse In 2; optional MIDI clock advances it every 12 MIDI clock ticks.
+It uses the internal tempo unless it receives an external clock on Pulse In 2; optional MIDI clock sync is also available.
+Swing ranges from straight timing to a strong 2:1 shuffle for the internal and MIDI clocks.
+External pulse timing is followed exactly and is not altered by Swing.

 Editable patterns have separate lanes for: